 Newsletters Home Up

-Secrets of the Sages
+Secrets of the Sages (1988)

-TSR Spotlight
+TSR Spotlight (1990)

-TSR Worlds
+TSR UK:

 TSR Worlds was released as three issues (June-Dec 1987, Jan-June 1988, and Fall 1988).
 The first issue is arguably one of the most interesting of all the TSR newsletters; aside from the various articles, mention is made of the never-released BX/1 Islandia Campaign, as well as "The 1st Annual Official TSR Dumb Ideas Contest" (the winning idea of which, "Greyhawk Jam", was developed into WG7 Castle Greyhawk).
 The first issue was 8 pages long (two large sheets nested within each other, newspaper style); the second and third issues were but 4 pages (a single large sheet, folded in half).
 (Thanks to Rob Hammond for this info).

 To dispel several questions we've received: a newsletter supporting the DragonLance campaign setting was released in the late 1990's, entitled Legends of the Lance.
 All of the issues were at one point downloadable (as .PDF's) on the WotC web site.
-Because of this, they are collectably worthless, and are not included here.
+Because of this, they are easily reproduced, collectably worthless, and are not included here.

 Printing Information